-The most common type of drum practice pad is the standard single snare drum practice pad.
+The most common type of drum practice pad is the standard single-snare drum practice pad.
 There is also the bass drum practice pad.
 Nevertheless, the first thing you should look for is whether or not you want something realistic.

 There are drum pads that have the same dimensions as a traditional snare so that you build that muscle memory.
 The other will even replicate the bounce of a drum head so you can get used to the feel of striking.

 The next thing you should consider is surface material.
-There are some materials that are hard and not bouncy at all while others are soft as flexible.
+There are some materials that are hard and not bouncy at all while others are soft and flexible.
 Some materials absorb sound better than others while other materials can easily be rolled up and transported.